OdinSchool OdinSchool

 Q4: What can I expect in a data science job interview?

 data science job interviews are designed to evaluate your technical skills, problem-solving abilities, communication skills, and fit with the company culture.
-Behavioral questions are not be neglected.
+Behavioural questions are not be neglected.
 Naga Lakshmi who had a 11-year career gap could crack PepsiCo interview mostly due to her preparation with behavioral questions

 Q5: How can I build a portfolio of data science projects without experience?